Systems & Strategic Philosophy

 Alignment Over Volume

-Scale without coherence produces instability.
+Scale without coherence creates instability.

-But when alignment compounds, resilience increases.
+When alignment compounds, resilience increases.
 Trust increases.
 Adaptability improves.

 Incoherence creates noise.